What Is Gum Disease?

 Benefits of Scaling and Root Planing

 After a patient has had any type of periodontal therapy, including osseous surgery or scaling and root planing, your dentist recommends having frequent periodontal maintenance appointments.
 Once periodontal disease is brought under control with treatment, it is very important that the patient obtains periodontal maintenance care on a regular basis from their dentist, hygienist or periodontist.
 Periodontal maintenance is deeper than a normal cleaning.
 Patients with a history of periodontal disease need a deeper cleaning because they have formed pockets and spaces due to previous bone loss.
 Data suggests that most patients with a history of periodontitis should obtain periodontal maintenance at least four times a year, since that interval results in a decreased likelihood of disease progression.
-Contact Dr. Pawluk to learn more about periodontal maintenance in Oakbrook Terrace, Naperville and Yorkville.
+Contact our doctors and staff at Endodontic Associates of Illinois to learn more about periodontal maintenance in Oakbrook Terrace, and Naperville.

 Stages of Periodontal Disease